062 67303 | info@asireland.ie | Clonpet Tipperary

 Responsibilities to the Association

-1. Members shall uphold the reputation of the Association of Supervisors in Ireland.
+Members uphold the reputation of the Association of Supervisors in Ireland.

-3. Breaches of this Code may result in review, sanctions, or removal from membership.
+Breaches of this code may result in review, sanctions, or removal from membership.